 A minority of people in Britain enjoy the peace of mind that a funeral plan can bring.
-According to a survey carried out by YouGov last year, just 6% of the British population has a pre-paid funeral plan in place.
+According to a survey carried out by YouGov in 2017, just 6% of the British population has a pre-paid funeral plan in place.

 The research shows that the older people get, the more likely they are to arrange a funeral plan.
 About 13% of people over 55 have a pre-paid funeral plan, but under the age of 55, the percentage drops to just 3%.